nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 * Big O notation equips us with a shared language for discussing the complexity of algorithms with other developers (and mathematicians!).

+## Let's Get Meta

+* Why do you need to know this?
+(The answer is not: "Because technical interviews are intimidating!")

+* What does it mean to 'do better' in software development?

+* What is the connection between mathematics and computer science?

 ## What is Big O Notation?

 Big O is a notation for measuring the complexity of an algorithm.
 Big O notation mathematically describes the complexity of an algorithm in terms of time and space.
 We don’t measure the _speed_ of an algorithm in seconds (or minutes!).
 We measure the _rate of growth_ of an algorithm in the number of operations it takes to complete.